-This survey of Sally Potter’s work documents and explores her cinematic development from the feminist reworking of Puccini’s opera La Bohème in Thriller to the provocative contemplation of romantic relationships after 9/11 in Yes.
+This survey of Sally Potters work explores her cinematic development from the feminist reworking of La Bohème in Thriller to the provocative contemplation of romantic relationships after 9/11 in Yes.
 Catherine Fowler traces a clear trajectory of developing themes and preoccupations and shows how Potter uses song, dance, performance, and poetry to expand our experience of cinema beyond the audiovisual.

-Potter has relentlessly struggled against predictability and safe options, and her work provides an example of the complexities of being a woman in charge.
-Instead of the quest to find a romantic partner that drives mainstream cinema, Potter’s films feature characters seeking answers to questions about their sexual, gendered, social, cultural, and ethnic identities.
-They find answers by retelling stories, investigating mysteries, traveling and interacting with people.
-At the heart of Potter’s work we find a concern with the ways in which narrative has circumscribed the actions of women and their ability to act, speak, look, desire, and think for themselves.
+Potter has relentlessly struggled against predictability and safe options.
+Again and again, her works grapple with the complexities of being a woman in charge.
+Instead of the quest to find a romantic partner that drives mainstream cinema, Potters films feature characters seeking answers to questions about their sexual, gendered, social, cultural, and ethnic identities.
+They find answers by retelling stories, investigating mysteries, and traveling and interacting with people.
+At the heart of Potters work is a concern with the ways narrative circumscribes women's ability to act, speak, look, desire, and think for themselves.
 Her first two films, Thriller and The Gold Diggers, largely deconstruct found stories, clichés, and images.
-By contrast her later films create new and original narratives that place female acts, voices, looks, desires and thoughts at their center.
+By contrast, later films like Orlando and The Tango Lesson create new and original narratives that place female acts, voices, looks, desires, and thoughts at their center.

 To order online:

 To order by phone:

 Edited by Michael Clarke

 The Emergence of Lesbian Sexuality in Early Cinema

 Edited by James Buhler and Hannah Lewis